BCarnaval/dvmc-impurity-solver/samples/dVMC/README.md

 - `params`: Global dVMC solver input parameter file.

-- `clean.sh`: Cleans this directory except for listed files.

 - `spectrum_rspace_expected.pdf`: The expected spectrum that any user should obtain by running this example.